ludo2ne/projet-info-2A/README.md

-python src/main.py                       # to launch the app python src/run_all_tests.py              # to launch all of the tests python -m unittest
+python src/main.py                       # to launch the app python src/run_all_tests.py              # to launch all of the tests python -m unittest python src/utils/reset_database.py       # to create schema and tables and then pop tables with a data sample
 ```

-At the very first launch of the application, choose **initialiser la base de données** in the menu to :
-- create schema and tables
-- pop tables with a data sample

 ## How to log as an Administrator